Huzeyfe Demirtas

 I conclude that the epistemic condition and the control condition depend only on factors internal to agents.
 Since I also argued that causal responsibility is irrelevant to moral responsibility, there remains no condition of moral responsibility that depends on anything external to agents.
 Hence, responsibility internalism is true.

 In chapter six, I employ responsibility internalism to weigh in on a debate about responsibility in the context of artificial intelligence.
 Consider autonomous systems or machines that rely on artificial intelligence such as self-driving cars, lethal autonomous weapons, candidate screening tools, medical systems that diagnose cancer, and automated content moderators.
 Who is responsible for it when such machines or systems (or AI for short) causes a harm?
 Given that current AI is far from being conscious or sentient, it is unclear that AI is responsible for a harm it causes.
 But given that AI gathers new information and acts autonomously, it is also unclear that those who develop or deploy AI are responsible for what AI does.
 This leads to the so-called responsibility gap: that is, roughly, cases where AI causes a harm, but no one is responsible for it.
 Two central questions in the literature are whether responsibility gap exists, and if yes, whether it’s morally problematic in a way that counts against developing or using AI.
 While some authors argue that responsibility gap exists, and it is morally problematic, some argue that it doesn’t exist or that it’s dubious that it exists.
 Drawing from discussions in the earlier chapters, I defend a novel position.
-I firstly argue that current AI doesn’t generate a new kind of concern about responsibility that the older technologies don’t.
+I firstly argue that current AI doesn’t generate a novel concern about responsibility that the older technologies don’t.
 Then, I argue that responsibility gap exists—that, more precisely, responsibility gap is inevitable and ubiquitous.
 I also argue this is not morally worrisome for developing or using AI.
 This is because neither responsibility gap, nor my argument for its existence, entails that no one can be justly held accountable, or no one has a duty in reparations, once AI causes a harm.

 Works in Progress

 Abstract: Who is responsible for a harm caused by AI, or a machine or system that relies on artificial intelligence?
 Given that current AI is neither conscious nor sentient, it’s unclear that AI itself is responsible for it.
 But given that AI acts independently of its developer or user, it’s also unclear that the developer or user is responsible for the harm.
-This gives rise to the so-called responsibility gap: cases where AI causes a harm but no one’s responsible for it.
+This gives rise to the so-called responsibility gap: cases where AI causes a harm, but no one is responsible for it.
 Two central questions in the literature are whether responsibility gap exists, and if yes, whether it’s morally problematic in a way that counts against developing or using AI.
 While some authors argue that responsibility gap exists, and it’s morally problematic, some argue that it doesn’t exist.
 In this paper, I defend a novel position.
 First, I argue that current AI doesn’t generate a new kind of concern about responsibility that the older technologies don’t.
 Then, I argue that responsibility gap exists but it’s unproblematic.

-A paper on plausibly rejecting some types of moral luck and accepting others (Under Review)
+A paper about rejecting resultant moral luck while accepting other sorts of moral luck (Under Review)

 A paper on moral rightness and wrongness versus moral praise and blame (Under review)